hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -touchz URI [URI ...]`

 Create a file of zero length.
+An error is returned if the file exists with non-zero length.

 Example: